Crochet Washcloth: 5 Easy Spa-Ready Patterns

 Best Cotton Yarns for Your Crochet Washcloth

-The yarn you choose makes or breaks your crochet washcloth.
-Cotton is the gold standard because it absorbs water, withstands hot machine washes, and feels gentle against skin.
-Acrylic yarn may be cheaper, but it repels water and can melt if exposed to hot pots — never use it for washcloths.
+The yarn makes or breaks a washcloth.
+Cotton is the gold standard, it absorbs water, survives hot machine washes, and feels gentle on skin.
+Acrylic is cheaper but repels water and can melt near hot pots, so never use it here.

 For a complete breakdown of beginner-friendly yarns, check out our guide to the best yarn for beginner crochet projects.